Armed Forces of El Salvador: Post civil war

-From 2003 to January 2009, the Salvadoran armed forces were part of the Multi-National Force – Iraq.
+From 2003 to January 2009, the Salvadoran Cuscatlán Battalion was a part of the Multi-National Force – Iraq.
 El Salvador deployed more than 500 troops, mostly paratroopers and special forces.
 During the conflict, five Salvadoran soldiers were killed in action and more than 50 were wounded.
 Salvadoran forces operated next to the Spanish Legion and the U.S. Army.
 They were well regarded by both Spanish and U.S. forces.
 The last of the Salvadoran forces withdrew from Iraq in 2009.
 They were the last Central Americans allies to withdraw from the conflict.

 In 2016, a new armed force was raised in El Salvador with the remit of stopping criminal gangs (especially MS-13) and narcotrafficking.

-In 2021, the strength of the Salvadoran armed forces was estimated to be 24,500 active presonnel.
+In 2021, the strength of the Salvadoran armed forces was estimated to be 24,500 active personnel.

+Crackdown on gangs

+Beginning on 25 March 2022, three days of gang-related violence occurred that left 87 people dead.
+In response, President Bukele asked the Salvadoran parliament to ratify a state of emergency.
+On 26 March, Bukele also ordered the police and army to initiate mass-arrests against those responsible for the violence.

+A day later, the Legislative Assembly approved a state of emergency that gives legal coverage to arrest any citizen suspected to be a gang member even with no proof.
+In addition, Congress also approved reforms to increase the maximum sentence for gang member from nine to 45 years in prison and punish the dissemination of gang messages, including independent journalism talking about the gang crisis, with up to 15 years in prison.

+The law was directed against those who "mark" their territories with acronyms of the gangs, a practice that gang members use to intimidate, and threaten with death those who denounce them to the authorities.
+The Directorate of Penal Centers began to erase the graffiti that the gangs use to mark the territory in which they operate.

+The Mara Salvatrucha (MS-13) and Barrio 18 gangs, among others, were estimated in 2022 to have around some 70,000 members, and as of August 2023, around 72,000 people have been sent to prison as a part of the government crackdown on the gangs.

 Structure

 The Salvadoran armed forces are a combat force composed of army, navy and air force each led by their Chief of the General Staff.
 The support units are a military education and doctrine command, a logistics support command, a military health command, a military special security brigade and a directorate general of recruitment and reserves.

 The duties of the Salvadoran Armed Force is described in articles 211 and 212 of the Constitution of 1983.
 It is the duty of the armed forces to defend national territory and sovereignty; maintain public peace, tranquillity, and security; and to support democracy.